Skip to navigation menu Skip to content

 The timing of naps is important.
 Taking naps too late in the day can affect a child’s ability to get to sleep at their regular bedtime.

 Sometimes kids want more time with their families, especially if parents work late or have multiple jobs.
 So, a child napping after school so they can spend a little more time in the evening with their family might be more important than an early bedtime.
-We look to honor each unique family and identify a routine and sleep opportunities that works best for them.
+Each unique family can work with their provider to identify a routine and sleep opportunities that work best for them.

 How safe is melatonin as a sleep aid for kids and teens?

-What do you think parents should know about managing sleep for their children?
+What else should I know about managing sleep for my child?

-Dr. Ward: For parents, it is important to understand that sleep is multidimensional and ties into kids’ behavior and emotional development.
+It is important to understand that sleep is multidimensional and ties into kids’ behavior and emotional development.
 Sleep is an active process that helps the body rest, supports immunity and heart health and releases important hormones.
 It also helps with learning, regulating emotions and resilience against stressors.
-Sleep is also connected to effective management of reactions to pain, anxiety and external factors like what might be happening at home or school.
+Further, sleep is connected to effective management of reactions to pain, anxiety and external factors like what might be happening at home or school.

-Caregivers often experience guilt or shame when faced with trouble managing their child’s sleep, but help is available.
-It’s important to remember that as a parent, there is nothing to feel guilty about, especially when looking for a change.
+Caregivers often experience guilt or shame when faced with trouble managing their child’s sleep, but there is nothing to feel guilty about, especially when looking for a change.
 Sleep is not an on and off switch.
 Similar to other behaviors like wanting to exercise more, changing sleep habits takes time.
-Sleep problems are common, and we encourage caregivers to seek support.
+Sleep problems are common, and it’s important to seek support.
 There are many resources available and professionals willing to help!

 Resources